phycoding/Emotion_detection/README.md

-## Emotion_detection
+# Emotion_detection

-*Machine learning* is transforming the world.
-Why not we can help ml to it in a better way.
-We have developed a model which takes care of your mood.
-**Neuroscience Says Listening to This Song Reduces Anxiety by Up to 65 Percent** using an ML Model we will able to detect your mood and play a song according to your mood to boosts your productivity.
+I have built a model which can detect your facial emotion using your webcam or photo.

 # Model